Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Introduction

-The third contribution is to validate the efficiency of the proposed relaxation approach (EPalm, for short) and its version with local search (EPalmLS for short) by comparing their performance with that of EPalm1 and Gurobi.
-Among others, EPalmLS is the EPalm with the pairwise exchange local search in \cite[Section 4.3.2]{Silva21} imposed on each iterate, while EPalm1 is a relaxation approach based on the BM factorization of \eqref{EroneDNNcon-penalty}.
-Numerical results for the $\textbf{131}$ test instances, including $\textbf{121}$ QAPLIB instances \cite{QAPLIB} and $\textbf{10}$ drexxx instances \cite{Drezner15}, indicate that EPalmLS is the best solver in terms of the relative gap between the obtained objective values and the known best values of \eqref{QAP}, which yields the $0.64\%$ relative gap for the large-size ``lipa90a'' within $\textbf{7000}$ seconds.
-In terms of the number of examples with better objective values, EPalm is superior to EPalm1 and better than Gurobi for $n\le 30$, but worse than Gurobi for $n>30$.
-When comparing the objective values returned by EPalmLS with the upper bounds obtained by rPRSM of \cite{Graham22}, for the total $\textbf{75}$ test instances reported in \cite[Tables 1-3]{Graham22}, EPalmLS produces the better upper bounds for $\textbf{54}$ instances, and the same upper bounds for $\textbf{20}$ ones.
+Finally, with \eqref{gfac-penalty} for $\Xi=T\cap\Omega\cap\mathbb{R}_{+}^{p\times p}$, we propose a relaxation algorithm to seek a rank-one approximate feasible point so as to illustrate the application of these exact penalties in developing such methods.
+This approach yields a satisfactory rank-one approximate feasible solution by searching for approximate stationary points of a finite number of penalty subproblems with an ALM (EPalm, for short).
+Its efficiency is validated by comparing the quality of the generated solutions with that of those given by Gurobi within the same running time for \textbf{132} benchmark instances, including $\textbf{122}$ QAPLIB instances \cite{QAPLIB} and $\textbf{10}$ drexxx instances \cite{Drezner15}.
+Numerical results show that EPalm is significantly superior to Gurobi for the QAPLIB instances with $n\le 60$ and the drexxx instances, and comparable with the latter for the QAPLIB instances with $n>60$, in terms of the relative gap between the generated objective value and the known best one and the number of examples with better objective values.
+For the $\textbf{10}$ drexxx instances, EPalm with a trivial rounding produces the known best values for all of them, while Gurobi yields the relative gaps more than $50\%$ for $\textbf{6}$ instances.
+For the $\textbf{108}$ QAPLIB instances with $n\le 60$, there are $\textbf{68}$ and $\textbf{9}$ ones by EPalm respectively better and worse than those by Gurobi.
+For the $\textbf{14}$ QAPLIB instances with $n>60$, there are $\textbf{5}$ ones by EPalm respectively with better and worse objective values, and the maximum relative gap $8.24\%$ is greater than that of Gurobi $5.93\%$.
+When comparing the objective values by EPalm with the upper bounds by rPRSM of \cite{Graham22}, for the total $\textbf{84}$ test instances reported in \cite[Tables 1-3]{Graham22}, EPalm returns the tighter upper bounds for $\textbf{53}$ instances, and the worse upper bounds for $\textbf{3}$ ones.